Kevinpgalligan/KevingalWebsite/pages/blog/twos.md

 * If you take the two's complement of a number that's already in two's complement form, you get the number back: $`t(t(k)) = 2^b-(2^b-k) = k`$.
 It's the same as negating a negative number, which makes it positive.
 * To subtract a number from another number in two's complement, you convert the number you want to subtract into two's complement form, then add it to the other number.
 (See: the equation above where we add $`k`$ and $`t(l)`$).
 No hairy circuits involved!

 Okay.
 There are two details about two's complement left to discuss.
 The first detail is a big wart on its backside.
-The second detail is *where in the name of Knuth* they get the bit trickery that is usually used to introduce two's complement.
+The second detail is *where in the name of Knuth* they got the bit trickery that they used to introduce you to two's complement all those years ago.

 The wart on two's complement's bottom is that, as you may have noticed, there's no +128 to match -128 in our 8-bit number line!
 The two's complement operation applied to 128 gives $`t(128)=256-128=128`$.
 That is, the two's complement of 128 is itself.
 There's no space left to represent both +128 and -128, so we have to map the value 128 to only one of them.
 I'm not sure why, but the convention is to pick -128.
 Some things still work as expected ($`1+t(128)=128+1=129=t(127)`$, i.e. adding 1 to -128 still gives -127).
 But when we try to negate -128, we get: $`t(t(128))=2^b-(2^b-128)=128=t(128)`$. -128 can't be negated!